ferds003/ferds003.github.io/_projects/2024 MFRBTIC.md

 ### Dobot Magician Mobile Robot:
-This project simulates automated pathway clearance for a Pololu 3PI robot (3PI) using DOBOT Magician robot arms (DOBOT) in a manufacturing line setting.
+This project simulates automated pathway clearance for a Polulu 3PI robot (3PI) using DOBOT Magician robot arms (DOBOT) in a manufacturing line setting.
 The 3PI represents the output product on a conveyor belt hindered by obstacles.
 The DOBOT arms, equipped with suction cup end-effectors, perform a pick-hold-return motion to remove these obstacles, ensuring an undisturbed run for the 3PI.
 The project aims to provide a kinematic model of the 3PI and DOBOT end-effector movements.

 **Cycle Time Breakdown**